-Content Vocabulary: complete an "own it" chart by filling in a vocabulary word, a reminding word, and draw a picture of what the word looks to you.
+Content Vocabulary: complete an "own it" chart by filling in a vocabulary word, a reminding word, and draw a

 Graphic Organizer: summarizing the political, economic and social causes of Imperialism.

 Cornell Notes: on empire building in Africa

 Suggested videos: United Streaming "Road to Imperialism"/coupled with Cornell Notes Foldable: on the leading colonizers and areas they colonized through a "Layered Look Book."